RECENT BLOG NEWS

 - Examples for the Raspberry Pi and STM32 with CubeMX.

-- Includes demo code for the most commonly used API’s.
+- Includes example code for most TPM2 native API’s.

 - Includes wrappers for Key Generation, RSA encrypt/decrypt, ECC sign/verify and ECDH.

-- Testing done using the Infineon OPTIGA SLB9670 module.
+- Testing done using the Infineon OPTIGA SLB9670 module and LetsTrust TPM for Raspberry Pi.

 https://github.com/wolfSSL/wolfTPM